|XML in C# - Using XElement|

 Notice that if you add some additional text in the form of a string then it is simply added to any existing XText object as a concatenation.
 If you first explicitly create XText objects and add these then you get new child objects – which seems reasonable behaviour.

 The SetAttributeValue method works in much the same way but on the Attribute collection.
-For example:

 updates or adds an Epoc attribute.
 As an attribute generally has only one value, its Value property is much more useful.